cawthron/CawthronColours/README.md

 ![](man/figures/README-unnamed-chunk-4-1.png)<!-- -->

-Below area few examples of plots made using base `R` and [`ggplot2`](https://ggplot2.tidyverse.org/).
+Below area few examples of plots made using [`ggplot2`](https://ggplot2.tidyverse.org/).
 We use the [`gapminder`](https://github.com/jennybc/gapminder) package to get some toy data and